dmolik/githubfs/README.md

 ## Building

-ALl you need to do is run:
+All you need to do is run:

     make

 ## Running

-The fetcher needs two environment variables GH_USER; your github username, and GH_TOKEN; a personal access token to your public_repos.
+The fetcher needs two environment variables `GH_USER`; your github username, and `GH_TOKEN`; a personal access token to your public repos.
 Execution might look something like this:

     export GH_USER=dmolik
     export GH_TOKEN=<redacted>